-The EMRx provides three colour coded (red, blue and white) 20x LED bar graphs which can be individually configured in the field via Bluetooth or RS485 using the EMRx Windows or Android application (see sections 4 EMRx WINDOWS APPLICATION and 5 EMRx ANDROID APPLICATION) to display received signal at any fixed frequency between 10Hz and 30Hz.
+The EMRx provides three colour coded (red, blue and white) 20x LED bar graphs which can be individually configured in the field via Bluetooth or RS485 using the EMRx Windows or Android application to display received signal at any fixed frequency between 10Hz and 30Hz.
 The LED frequencies can be pre-configured during manufacture if required (default frequencies are red 17Hz, blue 22Hz, white 27Hz).